evans36/SynopticMet1/README.md

 This repository contains a set of twelve labs designed for a first-semester undergraduate course in synoptic meteorology, focusing on introductory concepts, atmospheric balances, kinematic properties, atmospheric stability, and fronts, jets, and cyclones.
 Each lab is currently provided in Microsoft Word format, each of which is supported by one or more Jupyter Notebooks.
 The Jupyter Notebooks introduce students to accessing and plotting meteorological data (surface and upper-air observations, skew-T ln-p diagrams, and model data) using modern Python tools.

+If you are hosting a JupyterHub, or if your students have Jupyter Notebook installed locally (e.g., as part of an Anaconda Python distribution), then <a href="https://github.com/jupyterhub/nbgitpuller" target="_blank"><b>nbgitpuller</b></a> can be used to generate a link that downloads this repository into a working Notebook environment.

 The Jupyter Notebooks cover the following Python-related topics:
 <ul>
   <li><b>Lab 1</b> (Meteorological Data): Remotely accessing and decoding METAR and upper-air data; remotely accessing and plotting geostationary satellite data.</li>